Ann Copestake's non-automated email response

 may be more useful.

-please use one of the
+please use the developers list: see

 DELPH-IN mailing lists.